Your resource for pregnancy related health information

-The severity and location of symptoms can vary significantly dependent on the woman's microbiome, and immune health.
+The severity and location of symptoms can vary significantly depending on the woman's microbiome, and immune health.
 But in general symptoms can include:

 What Causes Increased Candida in Pregnancy?

-Yeast infections during pregnancy are pretty common, and can be caused by a number of different underlying conditions.
-Yeast play an important role in eating the dead cells of blood, skin, and mucosal layers.
+Yeast infections during pregnancy are common and can be caused by several different underlying conditions.
+Yeast plays a key role in eating the dead cells of blood, skin, and mucosal layers.
 When there is an imbalance in the diet, bacteria, or hormones, candida can overgrow and become a problem.